 Happy Pi(e) Day!
 I think this is the first time I have actually gotten it together enough to actually post a recipe for a food-related "holiday".
-And it's really only because this decadent Smores Pie recipe has been waiting in my queue to be published for a couple of months now.
-Seriously, my sweets cravings have been out of control this pregnancy!
-I've made so many desserts, I'm really trying to spread them out a little bit.
-And I'm only blogging about a fraction of the things I'm actually making!
-Anyone who thinks dietitians don't have a sweet tooth is seriously wrong (Okay, I guess not ALL dietitians have a sweet tooth, but I'm telling you, at least SOME do!)
+And it's really only because this decadent S'Mores Pie recipe has been waiting in my queue to be published for a couple of months now.

-I had been wanting to make a smores inspired pie forever, but was waiting for the right occasion.
-I try to save making desserts that don't hold well for when we have guests, so they don't go bad and get wasted (and so we don't feel inclined to snarf them).
-And it turns out we just don't get guests that often.
-But we did, so I made this.
-Though I had seen other versions of smores pies on Pinterest, I really wanted to try one that was basically a chocolate creme pie, but with meringue instead of the whipped cream, and graham crust instead of the regular pie crust.
-That way I figured you'd have all the components of a smore: the graham, definitely the chocolate, and the meringue tastes similar to a toasted marshmallow.
+Though I had seen other versions of smores pies on Pinterest, I really wanted to try one that was basically a chocolate creme pie, but with meringue instead of whipped cream topping, and graham crust instead of the regular pie crust.
+That way I figured you'd have all the components of a S'More: the graham, the chocolate, and the meringue which tastes similar to a toasted marshmallow.

-Now this is not exactly an "easy as pie" kind of pie (and really, what pie is??).
-Not that it's difficult per se, but each component is be made separately, with some waiting time in between.
-First the crust, which is pretty easy peasy.
-Just your standard run of the mill graham wafer crust.
+First, the crust, which is pretty easy peasy.
+Just your standard run-of-the-mill graham wafer crust.
 It does need to be cool by the time you pour in the chocolate filling, but it can be made a couple of days in advance if needed.

-Next is the chocolate filling.
-I suppose if you really wanted you could cheat and use the boxed chocolate pie filling (the cooked stuff, not instant), but this one is much tastier, especially for real chocolate lovers.
-It's VERY chocolatey, with minimal sweetness.
 I used a mixture of dark and milk chocolate to make it, only because I didn't quite have enough dark chocolate.
 I made mine a few hours before I made the meringue, and chilled it completely.
 I later realized that this is unnecessary, as it gets heated up in the oven again later.
 You could put the meringue straight on the slightly cooled filling if needed.

-Last step is the meringue.
+The last step is the meringue.
 Yum, I could eat this stuff by the spoonful!
 Just like any other time you whip egg whites, you must be absolutely sure there are no bits of yolk in the whites, or they won't whip up (or they will, and then immediately fall).
-Dollop it all over the chocolate filling and make it look nice and pretty, then pop it in the oven for a couple of minutes to brown.
-There's your toasted marshmallow effect.

 The most critical thing to remember about this pie is that it absolutely MUST be completely chilled before you try to cut it.
-Otherwise the chocolate filling will be the consistency of runny pudding and just make a huge mess.
+Otherwise, the chocolate filling will be the consistency of runny pudding and just make a huge mess.
 Believe me; I made that mistake.
-But when it's chilled, it firms up making it relatively easy to cut it into attractive looking slices.
-You'll probably want to cut the pieces pretty small, because between the super rich chocolately filling and the sweet fluffy topping, this is one decadent pie!

-Smores Pie
+S'Mores Pie

 Ingredients

-- 8 whole graham crackers, broken into pieces
+- 8 whole graham crackers broken into pieces

-- 5 Tablespoons unsalted butter, melted and cooled
+- 5 Tablespoons unsalted butter melted and cooled

 - 3 Tablespoons sugar

-- 2 ½ cups half and half
+- 2 ½ cups half and half cream

 - ⅓ cup sugar